david-lorenzo-vargas/Requesrs-Users/README.md

 1. Add edit user, create new user, delete user functionality.
 2. Add elastic search for filtering users by name, surname, email...
+3. Add go to last page, go to first page in pagination